 Clearly, "all days" is not a very good translation, and I have removed that.
-This has implications for the reverse translation, and usually, we might argue that an unidiomatic English translation is better for teaching the Swedish sentence better - but in this case, the English translation is flat out wrong, so we'll just have to live it. :)
+This has implications for the reverse translation, and usually, we might argue that an unidiomatic English translation is better for teaching the Swedish sentence better - but in this case, the English translation is flat out wrong, so we'll just have to live with it. :)

 I wrote "I watch a screen the whole day".
 It gives that sense of the infinitive even though it does not correlate exactly with the Swedish, but to translate the Swedish word for word would be incorrect in English.
 Anyway, I was marked as incorrect and "all days" was Duo's answer so I have reported it.

 I disagree.
 Watch/watching sounds wrong when talking about a computer/phone/tablet screen since you would normally interact with it.
 Watching TV is entirely passive.
 Google backs me up: a search for "watch a screen all day"" gives 99 results; "look at a screen all day" gives 33,400